To Clip or not to Clip: the Dynamics of SGD with Gradient Clipping in High-Dimensions: Experimental details

-The experiments creating Figure \ref{fig:hsgd_sgd_mean_80conf} were carried out on a standard Google Colab CPU runtime.
+The experiments creating Figure \ref{fig:hsgd_sgd_mean_80conf} were carried out on an M1 Macbook Air.
 Homogenized clipped SGD is solved via a standard Euler-Maruyama algorithm.
 The procedure for solving for the risk is described in Appendix \ref{sec:solving_anisotropic_data}.